District-Wide Safety Plan

 Education Law §§ 807(1-a), 807 (b): Fire and Emergency Drills

 The July 2016 amendments expanded fire drill requirements also to include emergency drills to prepare students to be able to respond appropriately in the event of a sudden emergency.
+All drills must follow a trauma-informed approach.
 The statute now requires twelve drills to be conducted each school year, four of which must be lock-down drills; the remaining eight are required to be evacuation drills.
 There is still a requirement that eight of the required twelve drills must be completed in the first half of the school year.
 However, the date of completion has been changed from December 1 to December 31 of each school year.

 The statute now explicitly requires schools to conduct essential lockdown drills because they prepare students and staff to respond to the highest level of threat with the most urgent action and the least margin for error.
 The goal is to have schools conduct drills where they immediately clear hallways, lock doors, and take positions out of sight to practice their ability to put the building into a protective posture as quickly as possible.
 These emergency measures allow time for responding law enforcement to arrive on the scene and neutralize the threat.
 If possible, law enforcement should be involved in the drills to help prepare students and staff for their interactions and release from lock-down by uniformed officers.
 However, law enforcement involvement is not required by the new legislative mandate.
 Other protective actions such as lock-out or shelter in place are emergency actions that are usually preceded by some degree of warning time and do not require the immediate response necessary for a lock-down.
 While the school should be well versed in their lock-out and shelter in place protocols, lock-down is the only type of protective action that is specifically required by the statute.
 During all lockdown drills, the district’s manual silent notification system will be tested.